thingybase/server/app/content/pages/projects/spice-rack.html.md

 ### Put spices in jars and label

 Take all of your spices and put them into the jars.
-Using Thingybase, print lables for each spice that you want to see while you're cooking.
+Using Thingybase, [print labels](/help/printers) for each spice that you want to see while you're cooking.

 ### Measure cabinets